How to Learn From Your Mistakes: 7 Steps to Growth

 Mistakes are a terrific learning tool.
 In this article, we'll talk about how you can use mistakes to make you better.

-If you're not making mistakes, odds are, you're not trying anything new.
+If you're not making mistakes, you're not trying anything new.
 Mistakes are a leadership inevitability.

 Mistakes are proof that you’re trying.
 If you're not failing, course-correcting, and feeling like an idiot at least once a week, there are probably shots you're not taking, opportunities you're missing out on, and growth you're short-changing.